calvinfeng/gophercon2019/README.md

 # IoRT - High Velocity Data Streaming

 In recent years, robotics has become increasingly dependent on networking.
-It is safe to say that it will be the internet of robotics things (IoRT) very soon.
+It is safe to say that it will be the internet of robotic things (IoRT) very soon.
 At Fetch Robotics, our robots are coordinated by a central server.
 Sensory information and navigational statistics are streaming at a lightning pace to our cloud infrastructures.
 The central server maintains a global state that oversees the operation of a robotics fleet.
 Due to the physical limitation of robots in in our deployment site,